N. Gopi: Father of Naneelu

 Gopi's sixth poetry collection ‘Naneelu’ (1998) (Epigrams like Hykus), means ‘The Little Ones’.
 This is a poetic form invented by N.Gopi, widely discussed and followed by hundreds of poets.
-Nearly 300 Nanee collections have been published adopting this form, making this 19 year old form a trend setter in Telugu literature.
+More than 1000 poets penned Naneelu and more than 500 poets published anthologies of Naanee collections.
+This 25 years old poetry form is a trendsetter in Telugu literature.
 Gopi’s Naneelu have been translated into 12 languages, including Russian.

 Awards and honours

-Courtesy of his literary work and his service to Telugu literature, Gopi is a recipient of more than 30 awards.
+Courtesy of his literary work and his service to Telugu literature, Gopi is a recipient of more than 50 awards.
 The following are some of his most recognized awards: